-As the golden horse on the roof above the main entrance implies, Mainz State Museum is located in the former stables of the Electorate of Mainz built during the Baroque period.
-Only the outer walls of the large riding school, stables and staff dwellings survived the Second World War.
-In the state-of-the art museum featuring modern technology, visitors can paintings, sculptures, furniture and porcelain from the 17th and 18th centuries from Germany, France, the Netherlands and Italy.
+As the golden horse on the roof above the main entrance implies, the Mainz State Museum is located in the former stables of the Electorate of Mainz built during the Baroque period.
+Only the outer walls of the large riding school, stables, and staff dwellings survived the Second World War.
+In the state-of-the art museum featuring modern technology, visitors can admire paintings, sculptures, furniture, and porcelain from the 17th and 18th centuries from Germany, France, the Netherlands, and Italy.

-After the destruction of the city during the Thirty Years' War and again during the War of the League of Augsburg (1689–1697), Mainz entered its golden century, and became an important centre of crafts, architecture, the fine arts and scientific learning.
-When the city was once more devastated in 1793, the Electorate, members of the nobility and rich canons managed to flee before the French Revolutionary Army, taking with them their most precious possessions.
+After the destruction of the city during the Thirty Years' War, and again during the War of the League of Augsburg (1689–1697), Mainz entered its golden century, and became an important centre of crafts, architecture, the fine arts, and scientific learning.
+When the city was devastated once more in 1793, the Electorate, members of the nobility, and rich canons managed to flee from the French Revolutionary Army, taking with them their most precious possessions.
 The invaders destroyed many churches and monasteries, and the palaces of rich burghers and merchants were taken over by the new administration of the proclaimed Republic of Mainz.

 +49 (0) 6131 - 242 888

 If you have any questions about the tickets you have bought from us, please contact: